 Tell us about any upcoming major events in Dunkineely and we can add to our website!

 St Johns Point, Dunkineely, Co.
 Donegal

-Offering a barbecue and sun terrace, Castle Murray House Hotel & Restaurant is situated in Dunkineely in the Donegal County Region, 39 km from Sligo.
+Offering a barbecue and sun terrace, Castle Murray Boutique Guesthouse is situated in Dunkineely in the Donegal County Region, 39 km from Sligo.
 Free WiFi is available throughout the property and free private parking is available on site.